 Calder’s Mercury Fountain was displayed at the Spanish Republican Pavilion for the 1937 World’s Fair in Paris, and was situated in front of Pablo Picasso’s famous painting Guernica.
 Like Guernica, Calder’s sculpture should be understood in the context of the Spanish Civil War and was intended to have a political meaning.
 At the time, Almadén was controlled by Republican forces and under an extended siege by General Franco’s fascist troops.

-At the time, the inherent beauty of the liquid metal was well understood, but its toxicity was not.
-Today, the fountain resides in the Fundacio Joan Miro in Barcelona, Spain, and continues to pump pure mercury, though now it does so behind a pane of glass to protect viewers from touching or breathing fumes produced by this deadly work of art.
+The inherent beauty of the liquid metal was well understood, but its toxicity was not.
+Today, the fountain resides in the Fundacio Joan Miro in Barcelona, Spain, and continues to pump pure mercury, though now it does so behind a pane of glass to protect viewers from touching or breathing fumes produced by this toxic work of art.